-A palpable sense of excitement reverberates off the fully sound-proofed walls of the new Ogston Music School.
-The £7m building houses all the facilities any ambitious young musician could wish for and launches an important chapter in the musical life of the School.
+A palpable sense of excitement reverberates off the fully sound-proofed walls of the Ogston Music School.
+Opened in 2017, the £7m building houses all the facilities any ambitious young musician could wish for.

-The new building features 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.
+The building features 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.

 The Music Department prides itself in offering excellent small-set teaching within the purpose-built classrooms and practice spaces, finding the right options for each individual musician, and enjoys very strong results in all qualifications.

 A good number of our pupils choose to study GCSE, A Level and IB music each year, with individual musicians coming from a performing, composing or academic perspective.
 GCSE, A Level and IB are all based upon three different strands of study which consist of Performing, Composing and Listening.

 Set works covered vary from qualification to qualification.
 At GCSE, breadth is the key, with eight set works studied across the vast musical spectrum.
 These include classical music from instrumental works 1700-1820, vocal music both classical and popular, music for stage and screen, and fusions of different world music styles.
 Similarly, at A Level, candidates look closely at Western art music from 1650-1910, including Baroque solo concerti, Mozart opera and Romantic piano music, plus Music for Theatre and 20th century art music.
 IB pupils study two major works in detail (one only at Standard Level): Bach’s Brandenburg Concerto no. 2 and Kodály’s Dances of Galanta.
 All courses stress the importance of wider listening from across the complete spectrum of music including all time periods and from all over the world.
 Sixth Form pupils studying for their A Level and IB Diploma have the added benefit of utilising the expansive collection in the Ferguson Sixth Form Music Library.